 Let's take a look at a few factors that can influence how long it takes for someone to become fluent in Japanese.

-What is Your Experience with Languages?
+Your Experience with Languages Matters

 If you were raised in a bilingual family or learned another foreign language in the past, you might find it easier to gain fluency in Japanese.
 Studies have shown that those who speak at least two languages will find it easier to learn a third.
 You will find it easier to study new grammar, memorise vocabulary, and even manipulate your lips and tongue to produce new sounds.
 However, even if you only speak one language, don't worry; all it takes is motivation and hard work!